Hawk Mountain Ranger School: Ranger Base Uniform

 The Ranger Tapes are a series of military style badges of the School.
 The tapes signify qualification as a Ranger.
 Various levels of the award exist, one for each grade of CAP Ranger, the highest grade being that of Expert Ranger.
 Those successfully graduating from Hawk Mountain Ranger Schools are presented with the Ranger Tape equivalent to the grade of award they have earned.
 The tape is worn above the left breast pocket.
 The award is only worn on field uniforms (such as the Battle Dress Uniform).
 This award is not authorized for wear on any United States military uniform.

+As of the August 2021 CAPR 39-1 revision, the wear of the Ranger Tab is not authorized outside of sanctioned Hawk Mountain activities.